MICKAI

 Where this sits

 Mickai is the sovereign AI operating system.
-Twenty-one filed UK patent applications.
-Six hundred and seventy-five cryptographically signed claims.
-Sole inventor Micky Irons.
+Thirty-one filed UK patent applications.
+Nine hundred and fourteen cryptographically signed claims.
 The portfolio is the legal spine of an architecture that satisfies all seven properties of the manifesto by construction.
 The licensing conversation, the joint-architecture conversation, and the deployment conversation are all direct.
 The contact is press@mickai.co.uk.

 Sources